-At some point during their rise, everyone quit paying attention to the fundamentals.
-They advanced so far and started spending so much time trying to perfect the fancy stuff they lost sight of the basics.
+At some point during their rise, they quit paying attention to the fundamentals.
+They advanced so far and spent so much time perfecting the fancy stuff that they lost sight of the basics.
 And when the basics crumble, the fancy stuff doesn’t matter any more.

-This policing theory is often cited as the top reason for the dramatic drop in crime in New York City in the 90s.
+This policing theory is often cited as the reason for the dramatic drop in crime in New York City in the 90s.
 Police shifted their focus to dealing with petty crime, and more serious crimes became less and less frequent.

 How To Apply “Broken Windows Theory” To Your Life Every Day

-I imagine it was hard for NYC police officers to focus their attention on having a broken down car towed when there were so many big crimes to solve, but it was that reprioritization that helped fix the problem so there would be fewer big crimes to solve in the first place.
+I imagine it was hard for NYC police officers to focus their attention on having a broken down car towed when there were so many big crimes to solve, but that reprioritization helped them eliminate the bigger crimes.

-1. Broken windows theory: Support for the theory
+- Source: Broken windows theory: Support for the theory